↑

 FOLLOW ME ON FACEBOOK, INSTAGRAM, PINTEREST AND YOUTUBE.

-Easy apple crumble pie (Dutch apple pie)
+Easy apple crumble pie with oats (Dutch apple pie)

 Can't decide whether to make an apple pie or an apple crumble?
 This is a delicious and easy cross between the two – an apple pie with an apple crumble topping. it's perfect for serving at a family dinner.
 Just 3 simple steps and no pre-cooking of the pastry or apple filling necessary!

-Servings (click to change) 8 – 10
+Servings: 8 – 10

 for the sweet pastry

-• 2 cups plain flour (I half and half whole wheat flour & white flour)
+• 2 cups plain flour, (I half and half whole wheat flour & white flour)

 • ¼ cup caster sugar

-• 4½ ounces butter (about ½ cup – cold, cut into small cubes)
+• ounces butter, (about ½ cup – cold, cut into small cubes)

 • 1 egg